 What's keeping moms from doing what's best for their babies?

-In 2011, the Surgeon General’s Call to Action to Support Breastfeeding identified seven barriers to breastfeeding and I’ve identified three more.
+In 2011, the Surgeon General’s Call to Action to Support Breastfeeding identified seven barriers to breastfeeding and I’ve identified a few more.

 During the past two decades, there has been a huge shift in promoting breastfeeding.
 Everyone knows that breastfeeding is good for moms and babies.
 But without a corresponding increase in protection and support, women get overwhelmed when they start breastfeeding.

-They stop breastfeeding because it's just too hard to overcome breastfeeding barriers by themselves.
-It's just too hard to continue when the public, your health care team, your health insurance and your workplace are working against you, not for you.
+People stop breastfeeding because it's just too hard to overcome breastfeeding barriers by themselves.
+It's just too hard to continue when your health care team, your health insurance, your workplace and the general public are working against you, not for you.